Great Divide Mountain Bike Route: Riding the GDMBR

-Most people ride the route north to south.
+The route is most commonly ridden from north to south.
 Southbound riders normally cannot start prior to mid-June nor later than the end of September.
 Typical times to ride the entire route range from six to ten weeks.

 Logistical issues complicate riding the GDMBR.
 Reliable food and water sources on some portions of the route are over 100 mi apart.
 Unpredictable mountain and desert weather can bring snow, rain, high winds, and temperature extremes at any time of year.
 It is also not uncommon to encounter large mammals including grizzly and black bears, moose, and occasionally cougars.

 Due to the possibility of deep snow in the mountains and monsoon rains in New Mexico, careful attention to weather and climate is required to ensure the rider can complete the route without having to wait out impassable conditions.
 On portions of the route, rain can turn some sections of dirt roads into quagmires of adhesive mud.
 The only options for the rider to pass these obstacles are to wait for the roads to dry or to carry their bike.

 As much of the route is not signposted, good navigation skills are also necessary.
 Riders should be self-sufficient and carry camping equipment as commercial lodging is not available for long stretches of the route.
 It is also helpful to be skilled in bike maintenance and repair.

 For all the challenges, properly prepared and equipped riders can expect to have an enjoyable and adventurous experience.
 In 2009, National Geographic Adventure listed riding the GDMBR as one of its top 100 best American adventures.